gkayode/general_screening_of_surface_alloys/README.md

 Further we applied our framework to screen more than 107 unique surface sites on approximately 106 unique surfaces for 7 important reactions.

-The published paper can be accessed here: https://pubs.rsc.org/en/content/articlelanding/2020/cy/d0cy00682c
+The published paper can be accessed here: https://pubs.rsc.org/en/content/articlelanding/2020/cy/d0cy00682c.
+The software implementation of this work can be accessed on our group's repository:https://bitbucket.org/mmmontemore/surfep/src/master/